shelchang/shelb0t-public/README.md

 pip install numpy

 # Setting up the bot for your team/server
+Set up the bot token and channel IDs for your bot/server on lines 22 and 25

-Set up roster.txt with the steamID64's of each team member (17 digit ID number), one per line.
+Before running, set up a file called roster.txt with the steamID64's of each team member (17 digit ID number), one per line.
 The bot will get logs/demos from the last 24 hours in which 4 or more team members show up, which allows for up to 2 ringers/subs.

-Also set up the bot token and channel IDs for your bot/server on lines 23 and 26.

 ![shelb0t](shelb0t-avatar.jpg?raw=true "shelb0t")